simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 ## Conclusion

-Password managers are **essential security tools** in 2026, transforming password management from overwhelming burden to seamless security practice.
+Password managers are **essential security tools** in 2026, transforming password management from overwhelming burden to smooth security practice.
 Using unique, strong passwords for every account - impossible to remember but trivial for password managers - dramatically reduces your attack surface.

 **Our recommendations**: